The Founders Betrayed

 Chapter 1: The Federal Enterprise

-1. 1.1 The federal enterprise BAILOUTS, STIMULUS AND ALL THAT On 3 October 2008, President George W. Bush signed a three-part bill (US Congress, House Resolution 1424, 2008).
+BAILOUTS, STIMULUS AND ALL THAT On 3 October 2008, President George W. Bush signed a three-part bill (US Congress, House Resolution 1424, 2008).
 Division A of the bill styled the Emergency Economic Stabilization Act of 2008 subsumes three ‘Titles’, the first of which is the Troubled Asset Relief Program (TARP).
 The second Title codifies reporting requirements imposed upon the Secretary of the Treasury, the Office of Management and Budget and the Congressional Budget Office, along with an adumbration of required TARP-related federal budgetary analyses.
 The third Title sets out TARP-related tax provisions including Special Rules for [the] Tax Treatment of Executive Compensation of Employers Participating in [TARP].
 While they have received relatively less attention, the Energy Improvement and Extension Act of 2008 (Division B) and Division C, the Tax Extenders and Alternative Minimum Tax Relief Act of 2008, are important for their own sake.
 On the one hand, because they are non-germane – they are unrelated to TARP – they say much about the modern legislative process.
 On the other hand, the bulk of Divisions B and C consists in the institutionalization, extension or modification of discriminatory tax provisions targeting well-defined group and individual beneficiaries.
 If Divisions B and C are, as I shall argue, a metaphor for the discriminatory post-constitutional politics that the United States’ Founders abhorred, my immediate interest centers on TARP (Division A).
-Section 2 of the Emergency Economic Stabilization Act of 2008 sets out TARP’s ‘Purpose’: The purposes of this Act are – (1)...
+Section 2 of the Emergency Economic Stabilization Act of 2008 sets out TARP’s ‘Purpose’: The purposes of this Act are – (1) to immediately provide authority and...

 You are not authenticated to view the full text of this chapter or article.